Australia is one of the world’s largest gas producers. Yet gas companies have plans to open up large parts of Australia to further gas exploration.

 There are three broad categories of tenements shown on this map:

-- Retention leases (red): These are areas that gas companies have reserved the right to develop in the future but are not currently being searched for gas.
+- Retention leases (blue): These are areas that gas companies have reserved the right to develop in the future but are not currently being searched for gas.

 There are also two other areas shown on this map: